oneapi-src/oneDAL/docs/source/dev_guide/algorithms/decision_forest/decision-forest-regression.rst

 Output
 ******

-In addition to the output of regression described in  `Regression Usage Model <https://software.intel.com/en-us/daal-programming-guide-usage-model-training-and-prediction>`_, decision forest regression calculates the result of decision forest.
+In addition to the output of regression described in  :ref:`regression_usage_model`, decision forest regression calculates the result of decision forest.
 For more details, refer to :ref:`df_batch`.

 Prediction
 **********

-For the description of the input and output, refer to `Regression Usage Model <https://software.intel.com/en-us/daal-programming-guide-usage-model-training-and-prediction>`_.
+For the description of the input and output, refer to :ref:`regression_usage_model`.

 In addition to the parameters of regression, decision forest regression has the following parameters at the prediction stage: